kaushal0494/Meta_XNLG/README.md

 }
 ```

-This code was built with [higher](https://github.com/facebookresearch/higher) library and inspired from [X-MAML](https://github.com/copenlu/X-MAML).
+The meta-learning implementations are done with [higher](https://github.com/facebookresearch/higher) library and inspired from [X-MAML](https://github.com/copenlu/X-MAML).